 j.
 License agreements should contain such other provisions as may be determined by the ORC and the Office of General Counsel to be in the best interest of TTU.

 k.
-The Director of ORC is authorized to negotiate and execute license agreements that have been approved by the Vice President for Research and approved as to form, law, and compliance by the Vice Chancellor and General Counsel.
+The Director of ORC is authorized to negotiate and execute license agreements.
+The authority to execute such documents that involve a commitment of funds or resources is restricted to documents that have been approved by the Vice President for Research & Innovation (or the equivalent of that position) and approved as to form, law, and compliance by the Vice Chancellor and General Counsel.

 For the purposes of this regulation, the following terms are defined as follows:

 a.
 Copyrightable Work: An original work of authorship which has been fixed in any tangible medium of expression from which it can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device, including, but not limited to, books, journals, software, computer programs, musical works, dramatic works, videos, multimedia products, sound recordings, pictorial and graphical works.
 A copyrightable work may be the product of a single author or a group of authors who have collaborated on a project.

 b.
 Distance Learning: Instruction in which the majority of the instruction occurs when the student and instructor are not in the same physical setting.
 A course is considered a distance education course if students receive more than one-half of the instruction at a different location than the instructor.
 Distance education can be delivered synchronously or asynchronously to any single or multiple location(s) through electronic correspondence or other means.

 c.
 Intellectual Property: Collectively, all forms of patented and unpatented inventions, tangible research property, copyrightable works, copyrights, trademarks, and trade secrets.
 The term also includes copyrightable or copyrighted works which are system administration or component institution manuals or materials or works, such as software, which may be a part of or embedded in a larger comprehensive design, system, or device.